undergrad-partner-school

 Student Population Gender Ratio

-The student body is coeducational, with 15,178 male and 19,730 female full-time students in 2025.
-1,571 full-time graduate men and 2,064 full-time graduate women attended this school.
+The student body is coeducational, with 15,178 male and 19,730 female full-time students in 2025, which speaks volumes for gender equality at this institution.
+There were 1,571 full-time graduate male and 2,064 full-time graduate female students at this school.

 Student Population Diversity